dogankorkmas/zksync-storage-proofs/packages/zksync-storage-contracts/README.md

 ## Usage
 In order to verify a storage proof:
-1. Get storage proof from @getclave/zksync-storage-proofs
+1. Get storage proof from @getclave/zksync-storage-proofs.
-2. Pass it to the `StorageProofVerifier#verify` function to verify
+2. Pass it to the `StorageProofVerifier#verify` function to verify.

 > This takes around 60M gas so only call it inside view functions